dutchhagelslag/VoteThen/README.md

 # VoteThen
-iOS app that allows the user to utilize an approval and ranked voting system to make decisions that best represents the group
+iOS app that allows the user to use an approval and ranked voting system to make decisions that best represents the group